 Exenatide is a glucagon-like peptide-1 receptor agonist approved for the treatment of type II diabetes.
 Invex will focus on reformulating Exenatide to deliver it in a way that enables exploitation of its previously unknown ability to reduce cerebral spinal fluid secretion in the choroid plexus of the brain.
 By exploiting the safety record of Exenatide and successfully solving the required reformulation challenges, Invex intends to progress expediently to clinical evaluation and undertake the registration of different formulations of Exenatide optimised to treat different neurological conditions.
-Work in animal models has shown that Exenatide can rapidly reduce intracranial pressure in a dose dependent manner and a Phase II study is under way in IIH with 10 of 16 patients having already completed the study.
+Work in animal models has shown that Exenatide can rapidly reduce intracranial pressure in a dose dependent manner and a Phase II randomised 1:1 double blinded study has been completed in 16 IIH patients with results to be reported in early Q2 2020.

 Idiopathic Intracranial Hypertension (IIH)